Tusoteuthis: Classification

-The largest specimen that is described as Tusoteuthis is later reclassified as Enchoteuthis.
+The largest specimen that was described as Tusoteuthis was later reclassified as Enchoteuthis.

-Due to fragmentary nature of holotype specimen, it is hard to determine other specimens that are described as T. longa are actually belonging to that species, and species T. longa itself is likely to be nomen dubium.
-Some of specimens, including gladius remains which has yielded an estimated mantle length close to or equal to that of the modern giant squid, should be classified as specimens of Enchoteuthis melaneae instead.
+Due to the fragmentary nature of the holotype specimen, it is hard to determine whether other specimens that are described as T. longa actually belong to that species, and if T. longa itself is a nomen dubium.
+Some of the specimens, including gladius remains which has yielded an estimated mantle length close to or equal to that of the modern giant squid, could possibly be classified as specimens of Enchoteuthis melaneae instead.
 Another species of Tusoteuthis, T. cobbani was also reclassified to genus Enchoteuthis.

 Ecology

-Enchoteuthids like Tusoteuthis are estimated to be active predators.
-Fossils that are described as Tusoteuthis were found to be preyed on by other animals, especially the many, various predatory fish of the Western Interior Seaway.
+Enchoteuthids like Tusoteuthis are estimated to have been active predators.
+Fossils that are described as Tusoteuthis were found to have been preyed on by other animals, especially by the various predatory fish of the Western Interior Seaway.
 A fossil of the predatory aulopiform, Cimolichthys nepaholica, was found with the gladius of T. longa in its gullet.
-The back portion of the gladius was in the stomach region, while the mouth of C. nepaholica had remained opened, suggesting that the fish had died in the middle of swallowing the cephalopod, tail first.
-Researchers strongly suspect that as the fish was swallowing Tusoteuthis, the head and/or tentacles remained outside the mouth, thus blocking the gills of the fish, and suffocating it as it swallowed its prey.
+The back portion of the gladius was in the stomach region, while the mouth of C. nepaholica had remained opened, suggesting that the fish had died in the middle of swallowing the cephalopod.
+Researchers strongly suspect that as the fish was swallowing Tusoteuthis, the head and/or tentacles remained outside the mouth, thus blocking the gills of the fish and suffocating it as it swallowed its prey.